Rotisserie: Vertical rotisserie

 Another style of rotisserie is the vertical rotisserie in which the heat is applied directly from the side or, less commonly, convected up from below.
 In this style of rotisserie, balance of the load is less important than with a horizontal rotisserie; this feature is useful, as the meat is typically shaved off a bit at a time.

+The vertical roasting became popular in Istanbul in the 19th century, possibly as a space saving measure, but also allowed the meat to "self-baste", as the fat flows downwards.

 Some dishes that are commonly cooked on a vertical rotisserie include: